 The municipality has done a lot with regard to the Executive Mayor's Outreach programmes and is looking forward to continue assisting needy communities in TCLM

 5.5.8.
 Speakers Programmes

-The speaker has programmes aimed at encouraging ward committees to exercise their roles at ward levels.
-The following programmes have been prioritsed for the 2013/14 financial year.
+The speaker has programmes aimed at encouraging ward committees to exercise their roles and responsibilities at ward levels.